nathanl/authority/README.md

       :destroy => 'delete'
     }

-Each controller gets its own copy of this hash, which comes from `config.authority_actions`.
+Each controller gets its own copy of this hash, which comes from `config.controller_action_map`.

 If you want to edit a **single** controller's action map, you can either pass a hash into `check_authorization_on`, which will get merged into the existing actions hash...